-- our commitment to providing a safe and supportive learning environment for (a) students - (b) expectations for positive student behaviour - (c) support available to students and families - our school's policies and procedures for responding to inappropriate student (d) behaviour.
+- (a) Our commitment to providing a safe and supportive learning environment for students - (b) Expectations for positive student behaviour - (c) Support available to students and families - (d) Our school's policies and procedures for responding to inappropriate student behaviour.

-Horsham College is committed to providing a safe, secure and stimulating learning environment for all students.
-We understand that students reach their full potential only when they are happy, healthy and safe, and that a positive school culture helps to engage students and support them in their learning.
-Our school acknowledges that student welfare, student wellbeing and student learning outcomes are closely linked.
+Horsham College is committed to providing a safe, secure, and stimulating learning environment for all students.
+We understand that students reach their full potential only when they are happy, healthy, and safe, and that a positive school culture, where student participation is encouraged and valued, helps to engage students, and support them in their learning.
+Our school acknowledges that student wellbeing and student learning outcomes are closely linked.

-The objective of this policy is to support our school to create and maintain a safe, supportive and inclusive school environment consistent with our school's values.
+The objective of this policy is to support our school to create and maintain a safe, supportive, and inclusive school environment consistent with our school's values.